-- I saw a picture of a handsome gentlemen (or young lady) in a military uniform.
+- I saw a picture of a handsome gentleman (or young lady) in a military uniform.
 Did you serve?
-Or is that your brother, sister, son, daughter, niece, nephew, mom, or dad?
+Or is that your brother, sister, son, daughter, niece, nephew, mom or dad?

 Most times a single question is enough to unlock a treasure of memories that will fill your day and distract the patient from their current pain or misery.
 Ask patients a simple question this holiday season and share the results in the comments.
 Or share one of your favorite questions with other readers.